Background pattern

 Dienogest and Ethinylestradiol

-Important things you should know about combined hormonal contraceptives (CHCs):
+Important things to know about combined hormonal contraceptives (CHCs):

 • They are one of the most reliable reversible contraceptive methods if used correctly.

-• They slightly increase the risk of suffering a blood clot in the veins and arteries, especially in the first year or when restarting use of a combined hormonal contraceptive after a pause of 4 weeks or more.
+• They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting a combined hormonal contraceptive after a break of 4 weeks or more.

 • Be alert and consult your doctor if you think you may have symptoms of a blood clot (see section 2 “Blood clots”).

-Read this prospect carefully before starting to take this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this prospect, as you may have to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed only to you, and you must not give it to other people even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience adverse effects, consult your doctor or pharmacist, even if they do not appear in this prospect.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

-1. What Danielle is and for what it is used
+1. What Danielle is and what it is used for

 2. What you need to know before starting to take Danielle

-General Considerations
+General considerations

 Danielle, like other combined oral contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.